adrih1/Ecole42/Snow-Crash/level09/Ressources/solve.md

 $ scp -P 4242 level09@192.168.1.75:/home/user/level09/token .
 ```

 Let's do a script to decode that encryption.
-[See script.c file], and let's execute it on our token
+[See script.c file], and let's execute it on our token.

 ```bash
 chmod 777 script.py